donalffons/libclangjs/README.md

 The execution will take several seconds to complete.
 A big part of that time is taken by the call to `init`.
 Subsequent function calls should run fast - but so far no benchmarking against the native version has been done.

+# Extending / Integrating with other C/C++ code

+Check out [Libclangjs-cmake on NPM] (https://www.npmjs.com/package/libclangjs-cmake) and [this test](https://github.com/donalffons/libclangjs/tree/main/tests/test-cmake) for an example on how this can be achieved.

 # Contribution and release workflow

 This project ist using [Changesets](https://github.com/changesets) for publishing and managing versions.